XingdouFu/ActiveVisionBinPicking/docs/README.md

 # The web pages of active vision bin picking project
-Check details at https://xingdoufu.github.io/ActiveVisionBinPicking/
+Check details at https://xingdoufu.github.io/ActiveVisionBinPicking/ Unfortunately, the source code cannot be shared since it is a reseach work in industry.

 # Title / Authors
 <p><strong>The first high-speed "Active Vision Bin Picking" in the world </strong></p>